 In each Transformer layer, after multiplying the query vector $q_{m}$ at position $m$ and the key vector $k_{n}$ at position $n$ with the rotation matrix, the relative position is incorporated in their inner product (the attention score before softmax):

-When the relative distance $n-m$ increases, the upper bound of the attention score before softmax demonstrates a long-term decay, i.e., the value generally decreases as the relative distance grows.
-This trend is accompanied by a waveform, as depicted in Figure~\ref{fig:demo}(b).
-The derivation of the upper bound is presented in the appendix~\ref{apx:upper-bound}.
+When the relative distance $n-m$ increases, the waveform of the attention score before softmax demonstrates a long-term decay, i.e., the value generally decreases as the relative distance grows.
+This trend is accompanied by a waveform, as depicted in Figure~\ref{fig:motivation}(c).
+The derivation of this waveform is presented in Appendix~\ref{apx:upper-bound}.

 As a widely-used position embedding technique in LLMs, many researchers found RoPE has a substantial impact in LLM's context utilization and awareness.
-RoPE has favorable properties that enhance the model in various aspects, such extrapolation~\cite{chen2023extending,gao2023empower,liu2023scaling,lv2023getmusic}, efficient long-context model training~\cite{zhu2023pose,xiong2023effective}, and better understanding of training data~\cite{lv2023falling}.
-In this paper, we leverage the attention waveform introduced by position embeddings, to enhance the context awareness of LLMs.
+RoPE has favorable properties that enhance the model in various aspects, such extrapolation~\cite{chen2023extending,gao2023empower,liu2023scaling}, efficient long-context model training~\cite{zhu2023pose,xiong2023effective}, and better understanding of training data~\cite{lv2023falling}.
+In this paper, we leverage the attention waveform introduced by position embeddings to enhance the context awareness of LLMs.
 We hypothesize that these waveform patterns might affect the model's context awareness.
 Intuitively, tokens located at troughs of the attention waveform would receive less focus.
 If such tokens are important for the current prediction, this could hamper the performance.
-In this section, we design an experiment to test this hypothesis.
+We designed an experiment to test this hypothesis.